Selected Biographies of Ph.D. Alumni

 A. Javier Treviño, Ph.D.
 1990

 A. Javier Treviño is a Jane Oxford Keiter Professor of Sociology at Wheaton College, teaching courses in Sociological Theory, Sociology of Law, Criminology, Deviance and Social Control, and Latino Communities.
+Since 2012, he has also been has been a Department Resource Group Consultant at the American Sociological Association.
 He was President of the Society for the Study of Social Problems in Academic Year 2010-2011, when he focused on service, civic engagement, and activism.
 Treviño is author of The Social Thought of C. Wright Mills (Sage, 2011) and The Sociology of Law: Classical and Contemporary Perspectives (Worth Publications, 1996).
 He is also the editor of many volumes including: Classic Writings in Law and Society (Transaction Publishers, 2007); Talcott Parsons Today: His Theory and Legacy in Contemporary Sociology (Rowman and Littlefield, 2001); and many others.
 Treviño has numerous articles published on the topics of service sociology, social theory, sociology of law, deviance and social control, and criminology.
 He has twice received the Choice Magazine’s Outstanding Academic Title for The Sociology of Law and Talcott Parsons Today, in 2003 and 2001 respectively.
-He is currently writing a book on service sociology and a textbook on social problems.
+He is currently writing a textbook on social problems.